sony/nmos-cpp/Documents/Dependencies.md

 ### C++ REST SDK

+1. Get the source code
+   - Either clone the [repo](https://github.com/Microsoft/cpprestsdk/) and check out the v2.10.8 tag
-1. Download the [v2.10.2-nmos-cpp archive](https://github.com/garethsb-sony/cpprestsdk/archive/v2.10.2-nmos-cpp.zip) from GitHub
+   - Or download and expand the [v2.10.8 archive](https://github.com/Microsoft/cpprestsdk/archive/v2.10.8.zip) from GitHub
-2. Expand the archive so that, for example, the cpprestsdk directory is at the same level as the nmos-cpp directory
-3. Use CMake to configure for your platform
+2. Use CMake to configure for your platform
    - If you're not familiar with CMake, the CMake GUI may be helpful
+     - Set the CMake source directory to the Release directory in the cpprestsdk source tree
+     - Set the CMake build directory to an appropriate location, e.g. *``<home-dir>``*``/cpprestsdk/Release/build``
    - Set CMake variables to control building C++ REST SDK
    - On Windows:
      - Set ``CPPREST_PPLX_IMPL`` (STRING) to ``winpplx`` to solve a performance issue